-✓ Generating 105% of the energy we use onsite over the course of a year.
+✓ Generating more energy than we use onsite over the course of a year

 ✓ Operating within our own water balance as much as possible, through collecting and chemically-free treating our drinking-rain-water, and then treating our own waste water too!